cast-org/figuration/docs/4.0.0-alpha.5/components/cards.md

 ---
 layout: docs
 title: Cards
+description: A flexible container for grouping content with multiple layout options available.
 group: components
 ---

-A **card** is a flexible and extensible content container.
-It includes options for headers and footers, a wide variety of content, contextual background colors, and powerful display options.

 ## Contents
 {:.no_toc}

 * ToC goes here
 {:toc}

+## Overview

+A **card** is a flexible and extensible content container.
+It includes options for headers and footers, a wide variety of content, contextual background colors, and powerful display options.

 ## Example